iykekings/Webscraping-API/Readme.md

-# An API Endpoint for webscrapped data
+# An API Endpoint for webscrapped news data

+# With cron-job to run, refresh and store the news data in mongodb database

 ## To use, Run

 ### `git clone`

 ### `npm install`

+### Install mongodb on your machine

+### `mongod`

 ### `npm run dev`